 - Promoters are loyal enthusiasts who will keep buying and referring others, fueling growth.

 - Passives are satisfied but unenthusiastic customers who are vulnerable to competitive offerings and customer churn.

 - Detractors are unhappy customers who can damage your brand and impede growth through negative word-of-mouth.

 Based on these groups, you can calculate your final NPS.
 Net promoter score is the percentage of promoters minus the percentage of detractors.

 % promoters − % detractors = Net Promoter Score

 The average NPS varies by industry.
 Here are the average scores for 23 industries according to Satmetrix:

-Technically, every company with an NPS over 0 is considered to be doing “good”.
-However, if you’re aiming high, a NPS of +50 is generally deemed excellent, and anything over +70 is exceptional.
+Technically, every company with an NPS over 0 is considered to have a good NPS score.
+However, if you’re aiming for a high NPS, +50 is generally deemed excellent, and anything over +70 is exceptional.